 Generated at the request of a prospective buyer

 Designed to trigger a formal customer PO

 Sales invoices, meanwhile, come after sales orders and:

-- Constitute a bill of sale that breaks down the amount of money owing to a vendor and when it is due
+Constitute a bill of sale that breaks down the amount of money owed to a vendor and when it is due

 Remember, a sales order confirms a customer’s purchase request and is a formal declaration of the details framing your sales transaction.
 It usually stems from information in your sales quote and forms the basis of your sales invoice once the transaction is complete.